Tanks of Japan: Naming system for tanks

-Like all weapons, the year of introduction is the first criteria.
-That year is computed on the historical calendar of Japan, starting 660 years BC.
-The Type 89 tank was thus introduced in 1929, the year 2589 of the Japanese calendar (only the two last digits count).
-However, several weapons, including tanks, might be introduced in any given year.
-The Japanese used ideograms to differentiate further the various weapons.
-The ideogram "Chi" meant a medium tank, "Te" a tankette, "Ke" a light tank, "Ho" (artillery) a self-propelled gun, "Ka" an amphibious tank.
 There was a second ideogram to distinguish the models.
+This character is another katakana syllable that represents an ordering according to the Iroha sequence and can be thought of as a, b, c, … or first, second, third, and so on.

-The Type 97 Chi-Ha is a medium tank introduced in 1937, the Type 2 Ke-To is a light tank introduced in 1942.
+That is to say, the Type 97 Chi-Ha is a medium tank introduced in 1937 and the third medium tank, the Type 2 Ke-To is a light tank introduced in 1942 and the seventh light tank.
 There is sometimes a surname to supplement or replace the ideograms.
 The "Type 97 Shinhoto Chi-Ha" is a variation of the medium tank Chi-Ha with a new turret (meaning of the word Shinhoto).
 The Type 95 light tank had the surname "Ha-Go" (third model) that was given by its designer, Mitsubishi Heavy Industries.

 Post World War I tank designs

 After World War I ended, many European countries attempted to mechanize their cavalry.
 The Japanese cavalry experimented with a variety of armored cars with limited success.
 These wheeled armored cars were not suitable for most operations in Manchuria, due to the poor road conditions and severe winter climate.
 Japan's army (like the US, French, British and Russian armies) tried various methods to integrate modern armor into their traditional horse cavalry formations.